-17 June 2015: El Niño conditions were formally declared by all major climate forecasting centers in May 2015.
-The latest forecasts suggest the current moderate El Niño could become strong in the coming months - see http://iri.columbia.edu/news/june-climate-briefing-el-nino-certainty-increases/.
+17 September 2015: El Niño conditions were formally declared by all major climate forecasting centers in May 2015.
+The latest forecasts suggest the current strong El Niño will continue to be strong and could strengthen in the coming months - see http://iri.columbia.edu/news/september-climate-briefing-more-confidence-than-ever/.

-In Eastern Africa, El Niño events are usually associated with wetter and warmer conditions during the short rainy season of October-December.
+In Eastern Africa, El Niño events are usually associated with wetter and warmer conditions during the short rainy season of October-December, and current forecasts for the region indicate aboveaverage rainfall is likely during the October-December season (see Figure 2).
 Thus, it will be important to monitor rainfall and associated flooding and minimum temperatures given their impact on malaria outbreaks.
-The long rains of March-May are less likely to be impacted (Fig. 4), as they demonstrate weak correlation with SSTs in all ocean basins.
-It will be the short rains of October-December (Fig. 4) that will be primarily affected as they are more dependent on large-scale climate drivers like El Niño and positively correlate with SSTs in both the tropical Pacific and western Indian Oceans (Lyon, 2014).
+The long rains of March-May are less likely to be impacted, as they demonstrate weak correlation with SSTs in all ocean basins.
+It will be the short rains of October-December that will be primarily affected as they are more dependent on large-scale climate drivers like El Niño and positively correlate with SSTs in both the tropical Pacific and western Indian Oceans (Lyon, 2014).